What Can Reverse Mortgage Funds Be Used For?

 — John

 Reverse mortgages aren’t for everyone.
-FHA underwriting requirements ensure that only qualified borrowers age 62 and older, can take out a reverse mortgage loan.
+FHA underwriting requirements ensure that only qualified borrowers age 62 and older can take out a reverse mortgage loan.

 It’s a good idea to gather information and explore your home-equity options early on, so you can discuss important financial decisions with family or advisors you trust.
 Longbridge will provide you with the facts and information you need to decide if it’s right for you.